 The reward is that attorneys recognize your additional level of knowledge and investment in your career.
-The certification enables you to specialize in one of five law fields—business and organizations, real estate, family law, civil litigation, and estates and trusts—that could help you advance your career.

 In addition to certification, or in lieu of it, you could join a local California paralegal association.
 Many are members of a national association, such as NALA (National Association of Paralegal Assistants) and NFPA (National Federation of Paralegal Associations).
 This is a great way to network with others and stay abreast of the latest news in your chosen career.

 If you have the interest and the necessary personal traits to become a paralegal, enroll now in the MTI College Paralegal Studies program for the education you need to get that important first job.

 Completing a Paralegal Program Online or Offline

 MTI College has been an authority in vocational training for 50 years, and it offers efficient and convenient programs, knowledgeable and helpful instructors, and affordable tuition.

 At MTI, class schedules are predetermined and guaranteed available, which means you can complete the paralegal program on time and launch your career fast.
 Class sizes are small, which improves the learning experience and encourages participation during classes.